-Families in New Hampshire who have no other options available to them may be able to get help from the Emergency Assistance Program.
+Families in New Hampshire who have no other options available to them may be able to get help from the Emergency Assistance Program from the Bureau of Housing.
+Tenants close to eviction, the homeless, or homeowners facing foreclosure are potential clients.
 The resources available from it provide a number of housing programs to income qualified families.
-Find how to get help paying rent, utility bills, your mortgage, heating expenses, and other bills.
+Find how to get help from the Bureau of Housing.

-Most resources are targeted at families who also qualify for Financial Assistance for Needy Families program (FANF), and this may be a condition that needs to be met.
+Most resources are targeted at families who also qualify for Financial Assistance to Needy Families (FANF) (the federal benefit known as Temporary Assistance for Needy Families (TANF), and this may be a condition that needs to be met.
 Applicants to the program must be either currently experiencing or they need to be threatened by one or more of the following, including lack of heat, hot water or cooking fuel, eviction, termination of a utility service, or homelessness.